Can Undocumented Immigrants Get Car Insurance?

 Washington D.C.
 Limited Purpose Driver's License, effective May 1, 2014

 You should know as a new driver that you're subject to all the rules of the road that others are.
 So once you have the license to drive, you're also required have the insurance, too.
-Visit or call an agency or broker to find out how how much it costs to get covered.
+Use OnlineAutoInsurance.com to get quotes from multiple auto insurance companies, determine your insurance premiums, and get an insurance policy in minutes.

 In Illinois, having a TVDL but dodging the insurance won't work for authorities; the TVDL is considered invalid if coverage can't be proved.
 What's worse is that being unable to prove at a traffic stop or crash scene that you're insured and licensed can sometimes end up as an arrest.